Pokémon GO Proves Potential of Augmented Reality Games

-If you somehow hadn’t heard of Pokémon before last week, you were probably brought up to speed by the latest mobile game craze.
+If you somehow hadn’t heard of Pokémon, you were probably brought up to speed by the latest mobile game craze.

 Downloads topped 15 million by day 5 – and that’s just from iTunes and Google Play in the United States, Australia, and New Zealand, the only countries the game was officially released.
 Germany and the UK have since joined in, and the number is still climbing.

 It’s rare for any game to enjoy such massive and rapid success.
 Clearly, Niantic did some things right.
 What was the secret sauce?